mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 we retrieve the response body as bytes and parse it.
 The parsing logic is split into 2 steps: 1) we verify if this is a valid JSON format by unmarshalling it via the `json.Unmarshal` function; 2) then, we parse the fields one by one and create a string representation of the error.
+Finally, the function returns a reference of the structure `*ErrorResponse`, which encapsulates both the raw HTTP response `r` and the string representation of the error message.

 ```go
 // CheckResponse checks the API response for errors, and returns them if present.